Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/decide-wedges/entry.typ

     start_date: datetime(year: 2023, month: 9 , day: 8)
 )[

-We rated the choices on a scale from 1 to 5:
+We rated the choices by the following criteria:
-- Ease Of Build
+- Ease Of Build on a scale of 1 to 5.
-- Widespread Use
+- Widespread Use on a scale of 1 to 5.
-- Use Of Actuators
+- Use Of Actuators on a scale of 1 to 5.

 #nb_decision_matrix(properties: ("Ease Of Build", "Widespread Use", "Use Of Actuators"), choices: (
     ("Wedges", 3, 4, 5),